SandZn/brisky-base/README.md

 **inject**

-Like a set but only called once, used for composition of modules and behvaiour
+Like a set but only called once, used for composition of modules and behaviour

 ```javascript
 const base = require('brisky-base')